bromarfaris/Responsive-Web-Design/README.md

   - `coffee-cafe.html`: The main HTML file for the coffee cafe website.
   - `styles.css`: The CSS file for styling the coffee cafe website.

-## Credits

-These projects were created as part of [your name]'s web development learning journey.
-Special thanks to [list any resources or tutorials you used] for providing guidance and inspiration.

 ## License

-These projects are provided under the [choose an appropriate license or leave this section out if not applicable].
+These projects are provided under the MIT License

-Feel free to reach out to [your email or contact information] for any questions or feedback.
+Feel free to reach out to omar.tfaris@gmail.com for any questions or feedback.

 Happy coding!